 The Gosaikunda Helambu Trek has a different perspective of trekking in Nepal and this particular trek is one of the most popular trekking packages in Nepal.
 It offers immense miscellany in nature, interesting ethnic groups, and culture throughout.
 Relatively lesser crowded than other classic counterparts such as the popular treks in the Annapurna and Everest regions, this trek coalesces the far-flung and impressive Langtang valley with the high mountain lakes at Gosaikunda and the pristine Helambu Valley.
 Regarded as one of the best trekking routes in Nepal, Langtang, Gosaikunda and Helambu region offers excellent views of renowned peaks such as the Annapurnas, Manaslu, Ganesh Himal, Langtang Lirung, Ganchhenpo, Hiunchuli, Jugal Himal, Shishapangma, Rolwaling, Gaurishanker, Paanch Pokhari, Gosaikunda peaks and many more.
 Besides, the trail is filled with beautiful forests, picturesque Sherpa and Tamang settlements, abundant wildlife, attractive waterfalls, and hot springs.

 The Gosaikunda Helambu Trek itinerary has been watchfully created as it is slightly strenuous due to frequent walks through the high passes at times.
 Experiencing the Yolmo culture of high mountain settlements, trekkers will hike past splendid frozen lakes, vibrant rhododendron shrubs, exotic orchids, and several eye-soothing landscapes.
 The holy Gosaikunda Lake, government-operated cheese factory, Shin Gompa, Lauribinayak La Pass, Tserko Ri, and the yak pasture of Kyangjin Gompa are some major highlights of this awesome trekking destination in Nepal.
-This amazing trip commences with a sensational exploration to some of the famous cultural and historical landmarks solicited by UNESCO as world heritage sites in Kathmandu.
+This amazing trip commences with a sensational exploration of some of the famous cultural and historical landmarks solicited by UNESCO as world heritage sites in Kathmandu.
 An adventurous scenic drive on mountainous terrains winding through the beautiful valleys alongside the Trishuli River culminates at Syabrubesi, which is the starting point of Gosaikunda Helambu Trek.
 Villages that come across this sensational trek are Ghoda Tabela, Mundu, Lama Hotel, Kyangjin, Thulo Syabru, Ghopte, Melamchigaon, Tarkeghyang, and Sermathang.

 The Gosaikunda Helambu Trek can be done during the spring and autumn season which is the best season for trekking in Nepal.
 Join Royal Holidays and get along with the friendly Sherpa and Tamang people of the Langtang, Gosaikunda and Helambu Valley and flock a substantial experience.
 Take delight in the picturesque landscapes and the eye-catching natural beauty during the entire trip.
 The only requirement for this trip is good health, physically fit, and a strong determination to hike along the exotic and enchanting trail just taking enough precautions not to be hit by altitude sickness at certain portions of the trip.
 A prior hiking experience or regular exercise would certainly make the walking on varied trails much easier.